Richmond Tree Week 2025

 2813 Bainbridge St, Richmond, VA 23225

-Hosted by the Chesapeake Bay Foundation
+Hosted by Chesapeake Bay Foundation

 Join the Chesapeake Bay Foundation and Richmond Parks and Recreation for another round of Fonticello Tiny Forest Tuesday!
 Happening every other Tuesday this fall, join in caring for young trees and shrubs by weeding out wiregrass and crabgrass.
 Help us eliminate the need for herbicides by hand pulling weeds and spreading mulch, and reducing competition for the saplings to grow.
 Gloves, trowels, and doughnuts will be provided.
-So bring your coffee and a friend who loves the outdoors, and kickstart your Tuesday mornings the right way!

 Register Here